Homogeneous actions on Urysohn spaces: The unbounded case

 \end{definition}

 This definition might be a bit hard to grasp at first, as it involves many quantifiers.
 It is meant to capture the idea that one can find $\gamma \in \Gamma$ so that $\gamma F$ and $F$ are ``independent enough'', and in the unbounded case a good notion of independence is that all elements of $F$ and $\gamma F$ are at the same distance, and arbitrarily far away.
+We also need some freedom for the choice of distance, and this is what the set $D$ provides us (we can pick any distance in $D$, provided it is large enough).

 As in the bounded case, we need to produce sufficiently free actions of a group $G$ on the Urysohn space; and these actions are built by starting from the left action of $G$ on itself and then applying a Kat\v{e}tov-type tower construction.
 A new feature here is that we first need to produce a suitable metric on $G$ before starting the tower construction.